-What We Actually Built
+What Got Built

-Our domain parking service is intentionally simple:
+The domain parking service is intentionally basic:

-- SQLite database for caching approved domains (For the SSL)
+- SQLite database for caching approved domains

-- Basic webhook integration for tracking visits
+- Webhook integration for tracking visits

 - Platform credits at $0.01 per 1,000 unique visitors

-- Two HTML templates for basic A/B testing
+- Two HTML templates for A/B testing

 Technical Architecture